j-jeong/J.Jeong_GMD_2020/README.md

 ### benchmarks_verification.R
 Verification using modifiers to the simulated outputs resulting in the main result, Table 2.
 This code uses the European biomass network dataset.
 To run this, please download BACI datasets first.
-### cal_simulated_trw.R
-An example of calculating tree-ring width from ORCHIDEE output.
 ### build_obs_Rdata.R
 To build a list for convenience in further processes.
 To run this, please download BACI datasets first.
+This script should be run before using benchamarks_verification.R and plot_FigS2.R
+### cal_simulated_trw.R
+An example of calculating tree-ring width from ORCHIDEE output.
 ### functions_J.R
 Set of small functions to process 4 tree-ring benchmarks.
 ### fun_cal_trw.R
 Function to calculate tree-ring width from ORCHIDEE-output.
+### plot_Fig5_6_7_8.R
+Make explanatory figures for buidling benchmarks.
+This script reproduces Fig. 5 to 8.
+### plot_FigS2.R
+Make example benchmarking figures against European biomass network dataset.
+This scriopt reproduces Fig. S2 in the supplementary material.

 ## config
 ### xx.zip